motsgar/carcassonne-map-generator/README.md

 ---

-This project is created as a practice project for the course Datastructures and algorithms in the [University of Helsinki](https://www.helsinki.fi/en).
+This project is created as a project for the course Datastructures and algorithms in the [University of Helsinki](https://www.helsinki.fi/en).

 # Usage instaructions